ktonal/mimikit/README.md

         - [ ] Mixture of Logistics
         - [ ] Mixture of Gaussian
         - [ ] Continuous Bernoulli (??) (--> correct VAE!!)
+    - [ ] Layers can contribute to loss
 - [ ] New Features
     - [ ] KMer (seqPrior)
     - [ ] BitVector